 DVR does not discriminate against any qualified individual on the basis of disability.
-An internal grievance procedure has been adopted providing for the prompt and equitable resolution of complaints alleging any action prohibited by the Americans with Disabilities Act, Section 504 of the Rehabilitation Act of 1973, as amended, the U.S. Department of Education regulations implementing the Act (34 CFR 104), or the Colorado Anti-Discrimination Act (CADA)
+An internal grievance procedure has been adopted providing for the prompt and equitable resolution of complaints alleging any action prohibited by the Americans with Disabilities Act, Section 188 of the Workforce Innovation and Opportunity Act, or the Colorado Anti-Discrimination Act (CADA).

-Any potential applicant, applicant, client, former client, or member of the public who believes he or she has been subjected to discrimination on the basis of disability may file a grievance under this procedure.
+Any potential applicant, applicant, current or former individual we serve, or member of the public who believes he or she has been subjected to discrimination on the basis of disability may file a grievance under this procedure.
 DVR shall maintain strict confidentiality of all information to the extent permitted by law.
 Further, DVR shall not retaliate against anyone who files a grievance or cooperates in the investigation of a grievance.